前言

 GCP Security Offerings

 • KMS: Create and manage cryptographic keys (symmetric and asymmetric).
-Control their use
+Control their use in your applications and GCP Services

 • Secret Manager: Manage your database passwords, your API keys securely